STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 ### Appendix

-Here are [some additions](https://www.gnu.org/software/make/manual/html_node/Special-Targets.html) you might like to include in your `Makefiles`:
+Here are [some additions](https://www.gnu.org/software/make/manual/html_node/Special-Targets.html) you might like to include in your `Makefile`:

 ```sh
 .PHONY: all clean